-Welcome back to A Macintosh History: a history of the Apple Mac told through the pages of MacUser magazine.
+Welcome back to A Macintosh History: a history of the early Apple Mac told through the pages of MacUser magazine.
 This post is based on the January 1986 issue.
 New to the series?
 Start at the beginning with October 1985.

 This month, MacUser chooses the best products of 1985.
 We also play detective in Deja Vu: A Nightmare Comes True, find a way to cool your Mac, learn that Steve Jobs has resigned from Apple, and get insights from Andy Hertzfeld.
 Programmers are not forgotten, with a tasty alpha-beta soup and a comparison of BASIC, C, Pascal, and Forth.

 If you have suggestions or corrections, please contact @WillFlux@mastodon.social.

 Pick up your copy of MacUser January 1986 from the Internet Archive.
 Download 68K Mac software from Macintosh Garden and Macintosh Repository.

 On page 9, Neil Shapiro takes on user interface consistency.
 It’s worth reading the whole thing, but here’s an extract: